hotel guimard paris

 Hector Guimard (1867-1942) Born in Lyon, Guimard attended the Ecole Nationale Superieure des Arts Decoratifs in Paris, (1882-85), where he absorbed the theories of the great medievalist restorer and designer Eugene Viollet-le-Duc.
 In 1885 he continued his studies at the Ecole des Beaux Arts in Paris,...

-"An architectural image of Hotel Guimard in the Great Buildings Online."
-"Hotel Guimard designed by Hector Guimard.
-Hector Guimard was an architect, who is now the best-known representative of the French Art Nouveau style of the late nineteenth and early twentieth centuries.
+Hector Guimard.
+Hector Guimard (10 March 1867 – 20 May 1942) was a French architect, who is now the best-known representative of the Art Nouveau style of the late nineteenth and early twentieth centuries.
+Guimard's critical reputation has risen since the 1960s, as many art historians have praised his architectural and decorative work,...